goderich/dissertation/dissertation.md

 In word-final position, /t/ may also be pronounced as a dental affricate [t͡s] by some speakers, as mentioned in @sec:merger-final-c-t.
 This is dependent on individual speakers: I personally have witnessed both the presence and absence of this pronunciation from different speakers of Squliq, Skikun, Plngawan, and S'uli.
 This is simply a variant pronunciation of /t/ word-finally, and not a different phoneme, so it is not taken into consideration here.

-The correspondences of \*k, shown in @tbl:proto-atayal-k, are mostly /k/ in all dialect.
-In some environments, in was backed into /q/ in Squliq, Skikun, and Matu'uwal.
+The correspondences of \*k, shown in @tbl:proto-atayal-k, are mostly /k/ in all dialects.
+In some environments, it was backed into /q/ in Squliq, Skikun, and Matu'uwal.

 : Correspondences of Proto-Atayal \*k {#tbl:proto-atayal-k}